Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - If Windows doesn’t find a new driver, go to your device manufacturer’s website and follow their instructions.

-Officially approved by Microsoft and Norton, this tool will safely operate on your system in order to find all outdated drivers and propose you the right versions you need to install for each hardware piece on your computer.
+This tool will safely operate on your system in order to find all outdated drivers and propose the right versions you need to install for eachpiece on your computer.

 Purple screens are usually caused by GPU malfunctions due to excessive heat.
 It is a good idea to clean your device’s heat sink in order to remove any obstructions.